Online Tensor Inference: Proof of Theorem

 \subsection{Step 3: characterizing the distribution of leading terms}

 Our objective is to characterize the distribution of the first term on the right-hand side of Equation (\ref{equ:m-1}).
-Subsequently, we will demonstrate that the variance of this leading term exceeds that of the second term on the right-hand side of Equation (\ref{equ:m-1}). \begin{lemma} Under the Assumptions of Theorem \ref{thm:entry inference}, as $t, p \rightarrow \infty$, under the event of the event \(\mathcal{K}_t \cap \mathcal{E}_t\) we have
+Subsequently, we will demonstrate that the variance of this leading term exceeds that of the second term on the right-hand side of Equation (\ref{equ:m-1}). \begin{lemma} Under the Assumptions of Theorem \ref{thm:entry inference}, as $t, p \rightarrow \infty$, we have